aaguayoo/python-project-template/README.md

 7. To start the virtual environment run one of the following commands:
     ```bash
-    user@host$ make
-    user@host$ make poetry-dev # (same as plain make)
-    user@host$ make poetry-prod
+    user@host$ make install
     ```

-    These commands enable either the dev(default) or prod environments.
     Two files are created with all the installed dependencies (poetry.lock) and  configuration for the path to the environment (poetry.toml).
 Moreover, requirements.txt-pip-like files are saved in the `requierements` directory, in case you want to enable your own Virtualenv environment.

     After this, your terminal prompt must look like:
     ```bash